Skip to main content

 A repeated or long-running exception is a control risk, not just backlog.
 Audits can surface multi-year VAT-ID and control failures, and disputed treatment may need formal escalation beyond operations.

-A cautious rollout is narrow first, then wider.
-Start with your highest-volume Business-to-business (B2B) corridors in the European Union (EU), prove evidence and filing quality, and only then expand into exception-heavy markets.
+Roll out narrowly first, then widen.
+Start with your highest-volume B2B corridors in the EU, prove evidence and filing quality, and only then expand into exception-heavy markets.

 Limit the first release to a small set of EU corridors and only the core controls: classification, VAT validation, invoicing, and reporting mapping.
-Keep Business-to-consumer (B2C) logic out of this pilot so you can test B2B treatment cleanly.
+Keep B2C logic out of this pilot so you can test B2B treatment cleanly.

 Use a practical order: classification, VAT validation, invoicing, reporting, then jurisdiction exceptions.
 Treat this as a control design choice, not a legal mandate, and require each step to produce usable evidence for the next.